DGIST-DORI/dori_ros2/README.md

 pip3 install -r requirements.txt
 ```

-The root `requirements.txt` refers to the following files:

 ### 3-1.
 Download and Place MediaPipe `.task` Models (HRI)

 `hri_pkg` gesture/expression nodes use MediaPipe Tasks models that are **not** bundled by default.